sosy-lab/benchexec/doc/tool-integration.md

 for example because it is inside the current directory.
 If not, you can extend the search path by specifying the *parent* directory of the package directory in the `PYTHONPATH` environment variable.

+### Migrating Tool-Info Modules to new API
+It is recommended to upgrade tool-info modules that do not yet inherit from `BaseTool2` in order to be able to take advantage of new features like `--tool-directory`.
+Upgrading should be straight forward in most cases because the general structure of the APIs defined by `BaseTool` and `BaseTool2` is the same.
+The following assumes familiarity with the API of `BaseTool` and explains the differences of `BaseTool2`, it can serve as a step-by-step migration guide.
+Everything not mentioned does not need to be changed.

+- **General remarks**: Tool-info modules should not rely on any part of BenchExec except for what is defined within the `BaseTool2` class and the necessary `benchexec.result.RESULT_*` constants.
+  Everything else is subject to change.
+  In particular, `benchexec.util` should no longer be imported.
+- **Class definition**: The tool-info module's class now needs to inherit from `benchexec.tools.template.BaseTool2`.
+- **Method `executable`**:
+  This method now has one parameter, `tool_locator`.
+  Instead of calling `benchexec.util.find_executable()`, call `tool_locator.find_executable()`.
+  If the executable is expected in a subdirectory like `bin`, pass the executable name on its own and use the parameter `subdir` (Example: `tool_locator.find_executable("foo", subdir="bin")` instead of `util.find_executable("foo", "bin/foo")`.)
+  If the executable cannot be found,
+  `executable` should raise `ToolNotFoundException` now (`tool_locator.find_executable()` does that automatically).
+- **Method `cmdline`**:
+  Previously it was common to have default values for some parameters, this is no longer recommended.
+  - The parameters `tasks` and `propertyfile` have been replaced with one parameter `task` that contains an instance of `BaseTool2.Task`.
+    An exact replacement of `tasks` is `list(task.input_files_or_identifier)`, though many tool-info modules can use `task.input_files` instead to automatically fail if the current task has no input files.
+    The property file is available as `task.property_file`.
+  - Task-definition files can now contain additional arbitrary information in a key named `options`.
+    Whatever is contained in this key is passed to the method `cmdline` as `task.options`, whereas the parameter `options`
+    continues to contain the parameters defined in the benchmark definition within `<option>` tags.
+  - The parameter `rlimits` is now a proper object instead of a dict, cf. documentation of `BaseTool2.ResourceLimits`.
+- **Method `determine_result`**:
+  There is now only a single parameter `run` that contains an instance of `BaseTool2.Run`.
+  - The command line of the run is now available as `run.cmdline`.
+  - The parameter `returncode` was replaced by `run.exit_code.value`, which is `None` instead of `0` if the tool was terminated by a signal.
+  - The parameter `returnsignal` was replaced by `run.exit_code.signal`, which is `None` instead of `0` if the tool terminated itself.
+  - The parameter `output` was replaced by an instance of `BaseTool2.RunOutput` in `run.output`.
+    This is still a sequence of strings, but without line separators, so calling `strip()` while iterating through it is often no longer necessary and code like `"result line" in run.output` works as expected.
+    `RunOutput` also has additional utility methods.
+  - The parameter `isTimeout` was replaced by `run.was_timeout`, but more information is now available as `run.was_terminated` and `run.termination_reason`.
+- **Method `get_value_from_output`**:
+  The parameter `lines` (list of strings with line separators) was replaced by the parameter `output` that contains an instance of `BaseTool2.RunOutput` (list of strings without line separators plus utility methods) like for `determine_result`.